 - General economy

-- Natural gas and oil drilling and oil sands development
+- Energy programs including natural gas and oil drilling and oil sands development

 - Changes in legal framework

 In consideration of this risk, we strive to be flexible and resilient, monitor risks proactively, and have adopted a diversification strategy.
 We service an extensive customer base from diverse industries covering a broad geographic area.
-In addition, we actively manage the of Company Equipment and mix Contractors we use to service our customers.
+In addition, we actively manage the Company Equipment and mix of Contractors we use to service our customers.
 In our opinion, these diversification and operating strategies ensure, as much as possible, that we are not overly exposed to any single economic trend.